Duebm/linked-blog-starter-md/Math/Diffy q.md

 Take the derivative of this to get a second eq., then solve for c1 and c2 y'(t)= 3 c1 e^3t + 3t c2 e^3t

+### - non-homogenion

+- Take the general version of the homogenous sde, then add the "partiular "solution for the right side of equ.
+	- Undetermined coeff
+	- Key identidy
+	- Variation of paremetiers

 ####  - Wronskian hehe

 #### - Variation of parameters